ROBERT SIEGEL, HOST:

 DAVID BROOKS: Good to see you.

 SIEGEL: This was another week of big news about the Affordable Care Act.
-HHS Secretary Kathleen Sebelius testified on Capitol Hill ostensibly about the troubled website, but there was at least as much questioning about people who have lost their insurance policies, what policies they liked.
-E.J., is the rollout of the president's signature achievement the tunnel at the end of the light that seems to go on and on?
+HHS Secretary Kathleen Sebelius testified on Capitol Hill ostensibly about the troubled website, but there was at least as much questioning about people who have lost their insurance policies - policies they liked.
+E.J., is the rollout of the president's signature achievement the tunnel at the end of the light, which seems to go on and on?

 They got to fix the website and they've got to make the case that the very small number of people who are part of a small number of people who buy insurance on the individual market are actually going to get better insurance and some of them, maybe many of them, will pay less.
 The president stuck with that statement.
 He's tried to correct it, a statement that no one will ever lose anything, it's going to be true about 98 percent of people, but mostly they got to make the thing work.